-Ten new scholarships were awarded to recipients from Indonesia, including 3 each from City University of Hong Kong and the Hong Kong Polytechnic University, 2 each from the Chinese University of Hong Kong and the Hong Kong University of Science and Technology.
+Ten new scholarships were awarded to recipients from Indonesia, including 4 from the University of Hong Kong, 2 each from City University of Hong Kong and the Chinese University of Hong Kong, 1 each from the Hong Kong Polytechnic University and the Hong Kong University of Science and Technology.
 The scholarship covers the tuition fee of the students, and each award is subject to a ceiling of \$120,000 per year.